HelixDB/helix-py/README.md

 prompt()
 ```

-need a way to:
-- talk to helix-db, most likely via an http connection
+- need a way to talk to helix-db, most likely via an http connection
 - llm responses -> embedding -> search -> feed into llm response
+- comment all functions so documentation is super easy
+- write tests for everything

-#### License
+### License
 HelixDB-Py is licensed under the GNU General Public License v3.0 (GPL-3.0).

+### brainstorm for goal 1